scottopell/cs190lab5/README.md

    git push
    ```

+  > NOTE: This WILL cause an error, that's okay, read on to the next step

 20. Git will tell you that there are new commits on the remote, so you need to pull them before you can push any of your commits.

    ```bash